As The Beatles’ popularity grew in their native land, their manager, Brian Epstein, worked hard to get them

 with the series beyond signing off on the use of their names and likenesses.

-character designs, making caricatures of the Fab Four inspired by the
+handled the character designs, making caricatures of the Fab Four inspired by

-moptop-and-suit look they wore in the film.
-Lennon (Paul Frees, who recorded in
+the moptop-and-suit look they wore in the film.
+Lennon (Paul Frees, who

-America) was depicted as the group’s leader; although he rarely took his role
+recorded in America) was depicted as the group’s leader; although he rarely

-seriously.
-He was shown to be sarcastic, lazy and laid-back, but would do
+took his role seriously.
+He was shown to be sarcastic, lazy and laid-back, but

-anything for his bandmates.
-McCartney (Lance Percival, who recorded in London)
+would do anything for his bandmates.
+McCartney (Lance Percival, who recorded in

-was depicted as the most poised and stylish of the band members, although he
+London) was depicted as the most poised and stylish of the band members,

-did get excited to suggestions Lennon would make.
-He was also sarcastic and
+although he did get excited to suggestions Lennon would make.
+He was also

-laid-back with a happy-go-lucky demeanor and was always willing to help someone
+sarcastic and laid-back with a happy-go-lucky demeanor and was always willing

-in need.
-Harrison (Frees) was the most easily-influenced of the group,
+to help someone in need.
+Harrison (Frees) was the most easily-influenced of the

 (Percival) was the most naïve and dimwitted member of the group, which often